 15 Research-Backed Health Benefits of Coffee (+ 5 Benefit Boosters)

 Is this black liquid I continually pour down my throat really good for me?
-At some point we’ve all wondered this, and we’ve continually consoled ourselves with the occasional news headline celebrating the positive health impacts of coffee.
+At some point we’ve all wondered this, and we’ve continually consoled ourselves with the occasional news headline celebrating the positive health impacts of your beloved cup of joe.

 The short answer is yes - but - just like grandma always said - only in moderation.
 I know this isn’t the most sensational introduction, but since this is a health article it’s important to be honest.